 The colorway that Diane used is #610 Saltwater Taffy.
 It is a lovely southwestern-type colorway with golds and brown, lilacs and violets, aqua and blue.

 We also have in stock the same yarn in a colorway called #607 Good N Plenty.
 This one is cooler, with pale gray and charcoal, raspberry, lime, green, violet and periwinkle blue.
-This colorway has been discontinued (to my dismay) so what we have is all we'll be able to get.
+(This colorway has been discontinued (to my dismay) and we just sold out.
+So sorry.)

 Diane used about 120 size 6/0 beads, adding beads 12 on each side to accent the triangle.
 She told me that she felt that more would get lost in the design.